Forests of Uncertaint(r)ees: Using tree-based ensembles to estimate probability distributions of future conflict: Introduction

-Our evaluation shows that all three approaches generally outperform benchmarks across three distributional metrics with only very few exceptions.
-The global model and the global-local combined model score very similarly, while the local model performs only slightly worse.
+Our evaluation shows that all three approaches outperform benchmarks across three distributional metrics with only very few exceptions.
+The global model and the global-local model score very similarly, while the local model performs only slightly worse.
 However, in absolute terms the differences in scores are marginal, prompting further investigation.
-Since the zero-inflatedness of our target greatly reduces the informative range of our scores, we design an experiment with simulated data to examine the impact of varying the accuracy of distributional predictions on the Continuous Ranked Probability Score (CRPS), our main metric.
-Our results show that the marginal differences in absolute scores observed are likely the consequence of sizable differences in prediction quality.

-We complement the standard aggregate evaluation approach with a ranking-based approach.
-We group the predictions by matching \emph{pgms} with countries, evaluate each country group individually, rank the model and benchmarks according to their performance, and compare the mean ranks across all countries for each year and metric.
-While this approach disadvantages our model compared to the benchmarks for countries without violence, since our distributional approach assigns a non-zero base probability for violence in any context, it outperforms the benchmarks in countries where violence occurs, which is arguably more relevant to users of early-warning systems.
+Since the zero-inflatedness of our target greatly reduces the informative range of our scores, we design an experiment with simulated data to examine the impact of varying accuracy and noise in the predictions on our three metrics.
+The results show that the small differences in absolute scores observed likely reflect sizable differences in prediction quality for this problem.
+We complement the model-wide evaluation with a ranking-based approach, comparing the mean ranks based on performance across all countries.
+While this approach disadvantages our model compared to the benchmarks for countries without violence, when we restrict the evaluation to country-year instances with any observed violence – arguably the cases in which predictive performance is most relevant – our models clearly outperform the benchmarks.